Student Policy Handbook

 9. If a student has been marked absent incorrectly, they need to check with the attendance office to determine the class period it was in, and then talk to the teacher who marked them absent to correct the absence.

 10. A student with excessive absences in a class during a term may be given a “U” for a citizenship grade.
 The definition of excessive absences at Farmington High is three or more unexcused absences and/or six or more excused absences.
 School excused absences will not count towards a “U”.
+A doctor’s note may be required for every excused absence after six.
 If there are extenuating circumstances that cause a student to be absent more than six times during a term, then those will be handled on an individual basis between the teacher, student and an administrator if necessary.

 11. A student with four or more tardies in a class in any term may result in the student receiving a “U”.